oakleighw/BRATS-Pretext-Tasks-for-Self-supervised-Deep-Learning/README.md

 + MRI Brain slice index Regression
 + MRI Brain image Context Regression

+*These Convolution (CNN) Models were created using TensorFlow and Keras’ Libraries.

 # Brain Direction Classification

 + The first model learned a simple classification problem.
 A model was trained using Sagittal, Coronal and Axial Images, and to classify those out-of-sample.